Last updated:

 Subscription databases

-Westlaw and Lexis®Library both include EU official publications from the 1950s to date (see above for more information).
+Westlaw UK and Lexis+ UK both include EU official publications from the 1950s to date (see above for details).
 IALS also subscribes to numerous journal databases that cover EU law (see 'Journals', above).

 For further information about databases for EU law research, see our Databases guide.